Due to climate change

 Climate change is reaching our fields: A rare fungal toxin from the tropics has now also been discovered in local corn.
 Researchers in Lower Austria are calling for more studies …

-The discovery was made by researchers from the University of Natural Resources and Life Sciences, Vienna, at their Tulln site as part of a long-term project.
-They had actually been focusing on a completely different goal, but then this nasty surprise suddenly turned up.
+The discovery was made by researchers from the University of Natural Resources and Life Sciences, Vienna, at the Tulln site as part of a long-term project.
+The focus was actually on a completely different goal, but then the nasty surprise suddenly turned up.

-“When we were notified of the finding, we were quite surprised.
+“When we were notified of the findings, we were quite surprised.
 We could hardly believe it and repeated the measurements,” reports chemist Dr. Stephan Freitag.

-Mold-infected corn cob: a phenomenon with dire consequences.
+Mold-infected corn cobs: a phenomenon with dire consequences.

-Mold-infected corn cob: a phenomenon with dire consequences.(Bild: BOKU University)
+Mold-infected corn cobs: a phenomenon with dire consequences.(Bild: BOKU University)

 An “African problem” that is drawing closer